etsibert/GetCleanData_Week4Project/README.md

 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced wearable computing algorithms to attract new users.
 The data used in this project represents data collected from the accelerometers of Samsung Galaxy S smartphones during a study.

+The CodeBook.md file contains information about the Tidy data set features as well as the data transfomrations (R code) performed by the run_analysis.R script file.